wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/4a-use-data-cds-exercise.md

    > [!NOTE]
    > If you receive an error when selecting the **Import data from Excel** option, then your Power Apps license does not allow for importing Excel data.
 1. Select **Upload** under the *File* entry field, locate the *Prospects* Excel file, and select **Open**.
-You will see an error notification under the column *Mapping Status* saying "Mapping errors exist".
+You'll see an error notification under the column *Mapping Status* saying "Mapping errors exist".
 1. Select **Map columns**.
 Map the following **Prospect** columns to the associated Source values:
 	- **Contract Amount**: *ContractAmount*
 	- **Prospect Name**: *Name*
 	- **Stage Value**: *Stage*
 	- **Probability**: *Probability*
 1. Select **Save Changes** at the top right of the screen.
-If successful, you will see a success notification under *Mapping status* saying "Mapping was successful".
+If successful, you'll see a success notification under *Mapping status* saying "Mapping was successful".
 1. Select **Import** at the top right of the screen.
-If successful, you will see a notification saying "Import completed successfully."
+If successful, you'll see a notification saying "Import completed successfully."
 Close the window by selecting **x** at the top right of the window.
 1. Refresh your browser screen.
 1. Ensure that the data has been successfully imported.

 Congratulations!
-You have created a custom table with a business rule and imported from an Excel data source.
+You've created a custom table with a business rule and imported from an Excel data source.
 Now you have an automated way to store your potential customers.